Skip to Content

 How can I describe someone’s facial features?

-What are some ways to describe someone’s build or body type?
+What are some ways to describe someone’s build?